-The state of Georgia only has about 90 miles of coastline, but it holds approximately one-third of the entire Atlantic seaboard's marshland.
-This translates into ample and diverse habitat for birds and marine life alike and is a major migratory stop for wildlife.
-In addition, the large areas of old growth maritime forests on the islands create tree canopies for habitat and make for an absolutely unique and beautiful setting unlike any other on the east coast.
-These unique settings throughout Jekyll Island, St. Simons Island, Little St. Simons Island, Sea Island and Brunswick provide habitats for a wide variety of Georgia's wildlife that you won't want to miss on your next visit.
+Georgia only has about 90 miles of coastline, but holds approximately one-third of the entire Atlantic seaboard's marshland, meaning the Golden Isles has ample and diverse habitats for birds and marine life alike, and is a major migratory stop for wildlife.
+Large areas of old growth maritime forests on the islands create tree canopies for habitat and make for an absolutely unique and beautiful setting unlike any other on the east coast.
+These distinctive settings throughout St. Simons Island, Sea Island, Jekyll Island, Little St. Simons Island, and Brunswick provide habitats for a wide variety of Georgia's wildlife that you won't want to miss on your next visit.

-Take a dolphin tour, go on a whale watching excursion, or simply relax on the beach to try to spot some of the incredible mammals that inhabit the southeastern Atlantic Ocean off the coast of the Golden Isles.
+Take a dolphin tour, or simply relax on the beach to try to spot some of the incredible mammals that inhabit the southeastern Atlantic Ocean off the coast of the Golden Isles.
 Visit during the wintertime for your chance to see migrating North Atlantic Right Whales that pass through our waters each season.
 Keep your eyes out for mothers who are migrating to give birth to their calves in the warmer waters!

 Though usually seen at night and protected by federal law, Loggerhead sea turtles have, for centuries, found the beaches of the Golden Isles a preferred spot for laying their eggs.
 Visit the Georgia Sea Turtle Center on Jekyll Island to get up close and personal with these amazing creatures, and learn how you can help in sea turtle rehabilitation!